-Like most countries, in the United States the main school holiday is the long summer break.
-Florida’s schools typically break for the summer between early June and late August.
+Like most countries, in the United States, the main school holiday is the long summer break.
+Florida’s schools typically break for the summer between late May and mid August.

-Other Florida school holidays typically centre around a one week Spring Break usually around Easter time, a one week Thanksgiving Break and a two week Winter Break from just before Christmas until the New Year.
+Other Florida school holidays typically centre around a one-week long Spring Break usually around Easter time, a one-week Thanksgiving Break and a two-week Winter Break from just before Christmas until the New Year.

 Florida schools also observe some (but not necessarily all) of the US National holidays such as Martin Luther King Day, Presidents‘ Day, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day and Veterans’ Day plus other one day holidays for teacher training and local festivals and fairs.
 Bear in mind that all of this does vary by Florida school district.